 The event is now an hour and a half late, and the traditional YÃ²rubÃ¡ engagement ceremony hasn't officially started!

 An outsider looking in would think total chaos, but in my culture this is one of the ways we express love and support.
 The selflessness to tirelessly work and celebrate one another is something I am proud.
 We take the concept of sharing to a new level.

-The term, “mo gbọ, mo ya” literally translates into “I heard, I stopped by” which means if I heard someone I knew was getting engaged or married, I would stop by to celebrate with them.
-Official invitations to traditional engagements are just done out of courtesy.
+The term, "mo gbá», mo ya" literally translates into "I heard, I stopped by."
+This means if I knew someone was getting engaged or married, I would stop by to celebrate with them — official invitations to traditional engagements are done out of courtesy.

 As I observe the genuine happiness and warmth that emanates from the people moving around, eating, dancing, and sharing, I smile.
 For a moment and I think I had walked into someone else's engagement party.

 More information about Nigeria travelÂ and/or Africa travel